deliveroo/deliveroo.engineering/_guidelines/redis.md

 The one-hash-per-record approach mimic ActiveRecord more closely, but can defeat the purpose of using Redis—it has faster, more advanced data structures.
-Like other "NoSQL" stores it's often best to store data in a format that's friendly to the heaviest queries: the example below illustrates a case where each record has only an ID an an enumerated field, and uses sets instead.
+Like other non-relational stores it's often best to store data in a format that's friendly to the heaviest queries: the example below illustrates a case where each record has only an ID an an enumerated field, and uses sets instead.
 Another typical approach is to store one hash per record, but also have "index" keys; for